jhwist/octopress/source/_posts/2013-05-24-running-shoes.markdown

 in a slot of the sole isn't noticeable, but I've had runs where I felt the amount of gravel through the sole and so had to clean the shoes before the next run.
 {% imgcap http://assets.runbikeco.de/shoes-nike-stone.jpg A reminiscence to winter %}

+However, I think this is a very good shoe to support your transition from heel strike to forefoot strike.
+Once you've got the hang of it, though, you're likely to move on to even more minimal shoes.

 Get them on [Amazon.com](http://www.amazon.com/gp/product/B00AZY84QS/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00AZY84QS&linkCode=as2&tag=runbikcod03-20) or [Amazon.de](http://www.amazon.de/gp/product/B001M5BU9M/ref=as_li_ss_tl?ie=UTF8&camp=1638&creative=19454&creativeASIN=B001M5BU9M&linkCode=as2&tag=runbikcod-21).